snakemake/snakemake-interface-scheduler-plugins/README.md

         # the footprint of temporary files.
 The function uses async I/O under the hood,
         # thus make sure to call it only once per job selection and collect all files of
         # interest for a that single call.
+        #
+        # Return None to indicate an error in the selection process that shall lead to
+        # a fallback to the Snakemake's internal greedy scheduler.
+        # Otherwise, return the sequence of selected jobs.
         ...

 ```